 Hot yoga.
 Blow-dryers.
 August in the city.
 It’s hot out there, and your body needs a way to cool itself down.
 It does this by sweating.
 And sweat isn’t relegated to the armpits.
-It often flows from sensitive areas like your groin, butt, and boobs.
+It often flows from sensitive areas like your groin, butt, and breasts.

 1. Ditch the synthetic materials